-Sherburne County has 493 miles of streams, 125 lakes and countless wetlands.
+Sherburne County has 493 miles of streams, 125 lakes and over 53,000 acres of wetlands.
 These water resources are used for fish and wildlife habitat, irrigation, drinking water, industry, and recreation.
 Each use listed can be affected by how clean the water is.
 The SWCD works with local, state and federal agencies as well as residents on a variety of programs in an effort to protect health of all waters within Sherburne County.

 The Sherburne County Water Plan lists existing and potential opportunities to make sure that surface an groundwater are protected; it also develops a plan of action to resolve important issues like those identified here.
 Ultimately, the plan is the basis for obtaining funds to keep our water healthy for future generations!